pavelShen/hot-cli/README.md

 ### attentions
-app restart when modify files those are server-side files files in 'front' won't cause restart, it will affect browser-side
+app restart when modify files those are server-side files

+files in 'front' won't cause restart, it will affect browser-side

+for windows users, you can change scripts in package.json

+especially change 'NODE_ENV=production ...' to 'set NODE_ENV= production && ...'

 ### structure